 The Atlantic provinces include New Brunswick, Nova Scotia, Prince Edward Island and Newfoundland and Labrador.
 The AISP facilitates the economic immigration of semi-skilled workers and high school graduates to fill the labor market gaps in the Atlantic provinces.

 You could also apply for the Rural and Northern Immigration Pilot that encourages immigration to the rural and northern communities of Canada.

 Currently, 11 communities across 5 provinces: British Columbia, Alberta, Saskatchewan, Manitoba and Ontario are participating in the pilot.

-If you are working in the agricultural or food-related sector as a semi-skilled worker, then you could apply for the Agri-food Immigration Pilot.
-This is an industry-specific pilot that encourages immigration of high skilled and sem-skilled, nonseasonal foreign workers to fill the labor market gap in the agriculture and food-related industry.
+If you are working in the agricultural or food-related sector as a semi-skilled worker, you could apply for the Agri-food Immigration Pilot.
+This is an industry-specific pilot that encourages the immigration of high-skilled and semi-skilled, nonseasonal foreign workers to fill the labor market gap in the agriculture and food-related industry.